NbAiLab/AltMorph/code_explanation.md

 ## Stage 5: BERT-Based Acceptability Filtering

-This is the sophisticated part.
-Not all grammatically correct alternatives make sense in context.
+Not all grammatically correct alternatives make sense in context, so we score them before presenting the output.

 ### The Context Problem